AFRL-ARES/.github/profile/README.md

-# AFRL-ARES: Autonomous Research System
+# AFRL-ARES: A Software For Autonomous Research

 Welcome to the official GitHub home of the **Autonomous Research System (ARES)**, developed at the Air Force Research Laboratory (AFRL).
 Our mission is to accelerate the pace of scientific discovery by providing an open-source, modular, and accessible platform for closed-loop autonomous experimentation.